 This research work was partially supported by Grants 973-2015CB351800, Natural Science Foundation Of China (No. 61472456,61421062), Guangzhou Pearl River Science and Technology Rising Star Project under Grant 2013J2200068, and the Guangdong Natural Science Funds for Distinguished Young Scholar under Grant S2013050014265.
-This work was also supported in part by Guangdong Provincial Government of China through the Computational Science Innovative Research Team Program.
+This research was partially supported by the Guangdong Provincial Government of China through the "Computational Science Innovative Research Team" program.